loanstreet/deploy-scripts/README.md

 }
 ```

+Complex builds and deployments can be configured containing dependencies from other projects, conditional logic while preparing the deployment, etc. with custom steps.

 # Configuration Variables

 Simple deployment configuration is controlled almost entirely through shell variables, which can be defined in the project-wide app-config.sh or the environment-specific config.sh.
 Environment-specific variables override project wide variables.